zsparal/api-documentation/source/reference/reseller-api/guides/overview.rst

 Different base-url comparing to other APIs
 ------------------------------------------
-The Reseller API uses an other base-url then all other Mollie APIs.
+The Reseller API uses an other base-url than all other Mollie APIs.
 Please use the following URL:
 ``https://www.mollie.com/api/reseller/v1/*endpoint*``

 Downloads, examples & support